Junliang-Zhou/CS526/README.md

 ## How to Run the Code

-Each Python file reads from a sample input file.
+Each Python file is a solution of one problem.
 To run:

 ```bash
 python mid-term Q1.py